hindu-comm/mail_stream_advaita-l/2017/11/On_evidence_for_and_/168__Aditya_Kumar.md

 Time dilation was recently known, in fact was postulated first.
 But Dwaipayana knew about it thousands of aeons ago.

-​Can you tell us how you arrived at this conclusion. regards,Sarma.​
+Can you tell us how you arrived at this conclusion. regards,Sarma.